721labs/partial-common-ownership/docs/development.md

 The compiler warning gates perform forced builds and require the complete, exact reviewed warning inventories from both compiler entry points.
-Hardhat currently emits 10 Solidity warnings and Forge emits 28, including warnings from tests and dependencies and test-contract code-size warnings.
+Hardhat currently emits 10 Solidity warnings and Forge emits 65, including warnings from tests and dependencies, mutability suggestions, and test-contract code-size warnings.
 Forge lint diagnostics are captured separately from the compiler JSON and are not counted as Solidity compiler warnings.